Frequently Asked Questions

 Cultural appropriation can refer to inter-related concerns around respect for established traditions and lineages of practice; the interplay of Indigeneity and colonialism; and accessibility and money as it relates to ritual.
 In fast-moving spaces such as social media, the nuances of these concerns are sometimes lost or a U.S.-centric framework is globalized to all places and peoples.

-To speak first to the way that these concerns sometimes center around the dynamics between Indigenous peoples and settler colonialists, at Ancestral Medicine if we use the imprecise word Indigenous, we favor more specific usages in documents such as the U.N.
+To speak first to the way that these concerns sometimes center around the dynamics between Indigenous peoples and settler colonialists, at Ancestral Medicine if we use the imprecise word Indigenous, we personally favor more specific usages in documents such as the U.N.
 Declaration on the Rights of Indigenous Peoples rather than more generalized usages like “Indigenous wisdom” or “Indigenous spirituality” (unless perhaps when those refer to Indigenous peoples in the more specific sense).
+In using the words in these ways we are not presuming to tell others how they need to move in the world.

-Concerns about cultural appropriation are not limited to dynamics between Indigenous and other-than-Indigenous peoples; however, in North America well-meaning people sometimes falsely assume that all ritual/ceremony that is ancestor or earth-honoring must in some way be derived from the roughly 5% of the world’s population that is Indigenous or that all ritualists of settler colonialist ancestries in North America must be harmfully appropriating from Native North American cultures.
+Concerns about cultural appropriation are not limited to dynamics between Indigenous and other-than-Indigenous peoples; however, in North America well-meaning people sometimes falsely assume that all ritual/ceremony that is ancestor or earth-honoring must in some way be derived from the roughly 5% of the world’s population that is Indigenous or that all ritualists of settler colonialist ancestries in North America must be harmfully appropriating from Native North American or other-than-European cultures.
 This can lead to the conclusion that all ritual activity, including forms not sourced from Native North American peoples, must follow Native North American protocols.
-For example, there is a widely held prohibition among many of the Indigenous nations of North America around not mixing money and the sacred, not charging money for ceremony.
-If Ancestral Medicine were teaching Native North American traditions or guiding those ceremonies, it would be totally appropriate to honor these protocols; however, they do not apply beyond the lineages, communities, and individuals that honor them.
+For example, there is a widely held prohibition among many but not all of the Indigenous nations of North America around not mixing money and the sacred, not charging money for ceremony.
+If Ancestral Medicine were teaching Native North American traditions or guiding those ceremonies, it would be appropriate to honor these protocols; however, like most customs or sacred laws, they do not apply beyond the lineages, communities, and individuals that honor them.

-We do charge for online classes, individual sessions, in-person events, and professional training, each of which may include elements of ritual (see below for more on money and accessibility).
-We pay ritualists who guide events for us and we direct money to promote these offerings so that people who may benefit can find us.
-And we are happy to work with any Native/First Nations folks who are interested in our offerings to ensure maximum accessibility.
+We do charge for online classes, individual sessions, in-person events, and professional training, any of which may include elements of ritual (see below for more on money and accessibility).
+We pay all ritualists who guide events for us and we dedicate money to promote these offerings so that people who may benefit can find us.
+And we are happy to work with any Native/First Nations/Indigenous folks who are interested in our offerings to ensure maximum accessibility.
 For more on cultural appropriation in a North American context specifically between Native/First Nations peoples and settlers, here is one resource.

 What are your ethics around money and financial accessibility?